ria-ahyoung/medium-trends-daily/readme.md

 4. Trailing Edge Throttle…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Why Your JavaScript Form Returns NaN (And How to Fix It) - <a href="https://medium.com/@himansu.happy/why-your-javascript-form-returns-nan-and-how-to-fix-it-313f770b6eca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Himansu Kumar Nayak`**

 <blockquote>When building forms with JavaScript, beginners often face frustrating bugs that often return NaN, undefined, or null.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 I Was About to Install Another Library Then I Remembered JavaScript Already Had an API for That - <a href="https://medium.com/codetodeploy/i-was-about-to-install-another-library-then-i-remembered-javascript-already-had-an-api-for-that-b97e34344e63?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>Why checking the browser first has become part of my workflow.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>5.
+<h3>7.
 JavaScript Type Coercion Bugs That Will Break Your App - <a href="https://medium.com/@bikkisingh/javascript-type-coercion-bugs-that-will-break-your-app-cf2dc0c4403a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bikki Singh`**

 <blockquote>The silent type conversions hiding in your codebase — and the five habits that stop them cold
 Continue reading on Medium »</blockquote>

-<h3>6.
-Java Course: Learn Java Programming and Start Your Career in Software Development - <a href="https://medium.com/@techgencomputerinstitute/java-course-learn-java-programming-and-start-your-career-in-software-development-2724442d5611?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TECHGEN COMPUTER TRAINING INSTITUTE`**

-<blockquote>Want to know why Java matters in today’s tech world?
-This course dives into the must-know Java concepts, walks you through practical…
-Continue reading on Medium »</blockquote>

-<h3>7.
-The JavaScript Attribute Trick I Accidentally Discovered While Debugging - <a href="https://javascript.plainenglish.io/the-javascript-attribute-trick-i-accidentally-discovered-while-debugging-fff6fc0f1683?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>One tiny change that cleaned up an entire feature.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-Vite 8 Migration Guide — What Breaks and What Gets Faster - <a href="https://javascript.plainenglish.io/vite-8-migration-guide-what-breaks-and-what-gets-faster-c6384be7d1b8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>Vite 8 is foundational, not flashy.
-Migration is manageable but expect some friction with plugins that depend on Rollup internals.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-I Stopped Chasing JavaScript Frameworks and Became a Better Developer Instead - <a href="https://javascript.plainenglish.io/i-stopped-chasing-javascript-frameworks-and-became-a-better-developer-instead-c33ee4fdb167?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**

-<blockquote>I Used to Think Learning Every New Framework Was the Secret to Staying Relevant, but Focusing on JavaScript Fundamentals Changed…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>